Createdd/Writing/articles/MLJavaScript.md

 ## Building a group

-We will choose a population size and evolve the candidates inside.
+We will choose a group size and evolve the candidates inside.
 The group has to experience different stages.
 In those stages we need to
 - calculate the cost score for each candidate
 - sort the candidates by the score